Register Now

 APPA is committed to delivering an engaging, accessible, and inclusive platform to convene the national public power community to connect, learn, and share knowledge and solutions.
 We are working quickly to develop an informative and engaging virtual experience, allowing participants to easily access important topics and sessions, and to connect with other participants for face-to-face conversations using video chats.
 Specifics regarding the new virtual experience will be shared in the coming weeks.

-Yes, you can earn the following kinds of educational credits for participating in sessions during the virtual summit:
+You can earn the following types of educational credits for participating in sessions during the summit:

 - Continuing Education Units (CEUs) from the International Association for Continuing Education and Training (IACET)